 In Boss Monster, you are the big baddie at the end of a level, and you can only win by killing more good guys than the miscreants you're competing with.
 You do this by building rooms to expand your dungeon, increasing the amount of damage the environment deals and bettering the odds that the heroes you lure into your lair will die before getting to see your face.

 The card game comes in a small box, supports up to four players, is easy for new people to grasp, and allows for an all around good time.
+I'm a fan.

 Hey, Minecraft fans!
 Did you know that Mojang, the developer of the uber-popular creation game, has been working on another game for years?
 It's called "Scrolls," and... well, it's nothing like Minecraft.
 Nope, it's more like a mix between Plants vs Zombies and Blizzard's Hearthstone card game, all set up on a hexadecimal tower defense structure.
 That's confusing.
 Watch the promotional video below to try and get a handle on the unique cross-platform title.
+This is a tablet-only game, no smartphones need apply.

 To be frank, October was a bit bare of notable game releases, unless you count ports and adaptations of older titles.
 Our monthly top seven contains three ports, one adaptation of a card game, and one modified version of a casual PlayStation title.
 Only Botanicula and Rovio's surprisingly engaging Retry stand on their own.
 Still, there's plenty to choose from if all you need is a diversion, and our Honorable Mention section includes some choice entries for RPG and horror fans.

 I love Sentinels of the Multiverse, even though my friends and I lose nearly every time we attempt to stand up against Baron Blade and the forces of evil (don't get me started on Omnitron).
 There's just something about this comic book-inspired card battle game that makes me want to give it my all and work with my teammates to resist the waves of damage being heaped upon us by villains and the environment alike.
+Now that Sentinels of the Multiverse has made its way into the Play Store, we can do the same in video game form by passing around an Android tablet.

 You know what collectible card battle games are missing?
 Math.
 Well, that's not strictly true: your standard Magic clone includes a lot of math, but it usually doesn't go much further than counting.
 The new Android game Calculords is a mixture of the standard card battle formula, lane-based strategy, and some grade school arithmetic.
 It made quite a splash on iOS a few months ago, and it looks like the Android translation is just about perfect.
+It's available on the Play Store for $3.

 The Magic-style collectible card game has remained one of the most consistently profitable free-to-play genres on mobile devices.
 That might explain why every hot-ticket property from Star Wars to Tekken wants in on the action.
 The latest slightly baffling addition to the pile of CCG titles comes from the World Wrestling Federation Entertainment.
 Feast your eyes on WWE SuperCard, a game that forces big, burly actors to fight each other with tiny scraps of cardboard instead of fake punches.